Tartar Sauce

 Our Favorite Tartar Sauce

 When we went to Scotland last year, we used Yelp to find the highest-rated fish and chips spot.
 And reviewers did not disappoint — it was easily the best meal of our trip!
-One of the highlights of the meal was the tartar sauce, which the waiters would keep refilling on the table.
+One of the highlights of the meal was the tartar sauce, which the waiters continued refilling on our table throughout the meal.

 Ingredient shot-- image of all the ingredients used in this recipe